MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 ### Prerequisites
 You must have the following prerequisites in place before you can enable co-management.
-There are general prerequisites and prerequisites for existing Configuration Manager clients and devices that are not clients.
+There are general prerequisites, and different prerequisites for existing Configuration Manager clients and devices that are not clients.

 #### General prerequisites
 The following are general prerequisites for you to enable co-management: